tenforwardconsulting/subspace/README.md

 Current status is in `config/subspace/terraform/<env>/upgrade.yml`.
 Each command will throw an error if this file has not recorded the previous phase.

-The maintenance window is split across two commands. `--copy-db` stops the old server, moves the data, and stops.
+The maintenance window is split across two commands. `--copy-db` stops puma, the workers and cron on the old server, moves the data, and stops.
 The new server is reachable on its own public address, while users still see the maintenance page.
 Verify it properly there then run `--cutover`.
 If it doesn't look right, `--abort` puts the old server back.